nuxeo/FunkLoad/README.txt

   it doesn't support HTTPS, the good practise is to first record a scenario with `fl-record` on HTTP, and then change the `url` back to `https` in your FunkLoad test configuration file.

+* Always use description in post/get/xmlrpc, this improves the readability of the report.

 Bench report